IanMadd/academic/content/portfolio/refind.md

 ```
 <br>

-## Modify rEFInd Files{#manualModifyFiles}
+## Remove Unnecessary rEFInd Files{#manualRemoveFiles}

+There are several versions of rEFInd that were copied from the unzipped folder to the ESP folder, but you only need the one version that will work with your computer.

-Remove the unnecessary versions of rEFInd from `/Volumes/esp/efi/refind/`
+This step will show you how to remove the unnecessary versions of rEFInd from
-that you won't be using.
+`/Volumes/esp/efi/refind/`.

 Apple computers don't use an ARM CPU, so you can delete this file: